-Since the toile will be pinned Centre Front, I add about 4cm (1.5 in) to one side, and 6cm (2.3 in) to the other.
-The one with the 4cm extension will be folded on the Centre Front line and sewn just along the Centre Front edge.
-The one with the 6cm extension will be folded at the half-point of the extension, so an extension remains to pin the other piece at Centre Front.
-This reinforcement is needed to be able to easily pin the Centre Front together.
+Since the toile will be pinned Center Front, I add about 4cm (1.5 in) to one side, and 6cm (2.3 in) to the other.
+The one with the 4cm extension will be folded on the Center Front line and sewn just along the Center Front edge.
+The one with the 6cm extension will be folded at the half-point of the extension, so an extension remains to pin the other piece at Center Front.
+This reinforcement is needed to be able to easily pin the Center Front together.

-With the toile cut out and the extensions folded back and sewn flat; the toile has a reinforced front and you can clearly see the Centre Front Lines.
+With the toile cut out and the extensions folded back and sewn flat; the toile has a reinforced front and you can clearly see the Center Front Lines.

 Before sewing it up

 In the images above, there is seam allowance added at the armholes; this is needed when you sew on the sleeves.
 Herein lies a difficulty; if you are trying it on before putting sleeves on, this extra 1cm (.5 in) around the armhole can make it seem too tight….

 You should be able to sew it up without notching or pinning; the marker can be seen on the other side and makes it easy to line up the darts and seams.

 I have to stress this point, as it can be very tricky.
 Since it’s a toile that you want to work with a sleeve, the armhole area will have excess ease.
 Don’t expect it to necessarily fall flat and be perfectly round as it would/should be for a sleeveless armhole.
 Expect the armhole to be a bit (not a lot) on the large side.
 If you are confident you have taken your measurements correctly and otherwise it’s OK, but the armhole is a bit imperfect, try putting the sleeve on.

 The issue of the seam allowance around the armhole